taimax13/github_exercises/01_getting_started.md

 drwxr-xr-x  12 jonathangrossman  staff   384 Sep 30 14:49 .git
 ```

-The other thing is the terminal commant `git status`.
+The other thing is the terminal command `git status`.

 ```python
 git status